isa-group/botica-lib-node/README.md

 As `botica-lib-node` is built with TypeScript, it includes type definitions for seamless integration into TypeScript projects.

+> [!TIP]
+> We **really encourage** creating your bot's repository **using the official template**.
+It
+> contains build scripts that simplify the entire build process of your bot into a single step, from
+> compilation to Docker image creation.

 ## Creating your first bot